 Many children will nevertheless require a lifetime of costly medical care.
 Many will have to be followed by numerous pediatric specialists and will need ongoing physical and occupational therapy.
 Sometimes, at-home care is too much for caring parents to provide and placement in a specialized institution is the only realistic option.

 Your child should be able to benefit from the most advanced treatment available to increase his or her quality of life.
 There is often a big difference between the ideal, most advanced treatment and the treatment and services covered by private medical insurance and programs like Medicaid.
-If your child has suffered a preventable birth injury, the compensation you deserve might be the only way to provide the services and care your child needs to maximize his or her recovery.
+If your child has suffered a preventable birth injury, the compensation you could receive from a birth injury lawsuit might be the only way to provide the services and care your child needs to maximize his or her recovery.

-Collectively, New Jersey medical malpractice lawyers Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 65 birth injury cases to juries, having assisted many families in obtaining the financial assistance needed to lessen or eliminate the monetary burden caused by these injuries.
-They are committed to helping the victims of preventable birth injuries receive fair compensation by using their knowledge and experience.
+Birth injury attorneys Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 65 birth injury cases and assisted many families in birth injury lawsuit settlements to lessen or eliminate the financial burden caused by birth injuries.

 If you believe your child may have experienced such an injury, please contact our medical malpractice birth injury attorneys Weiss & Paarz, P.C., today.

 More Information on Birth Injury and Medical Malpractice